kurator-org/kurator-web/README.md

 <!--- TODO: systemd startup script --->

-By default the Play server will listen on port 9000.
-Open http://localhost:9000/ in your browser after starting the server to test the web application.
+By default the Play server will listen on port 9000 however the -Dhttp.port used in the command above to set the port to 80 can be used to change the default.
+Open http://localhost/kurator-web/ in your browser after starting the server to test the web application.

 <!---